The #1 mistake people are making, when working with Photoshop is, not using layers.

 Delete: At the bottom of the panel you see the little basket where you can delete what doesn’t work.

 New Layer: The thing I use most is the create a new layer button.
 You can also drag an existing layer onto it, which will create a copy of your layer.
 I do this a lot when I am unsure about an element or the adjustments I made to it.
 I make a copy, try something different and then check visibility on and off to see what works better.

-New Adjustment layer: Select a layer and click new adjustment layer.
+New Adjustment layer: Select a layer and click ‘new adjustment layer’.
 This will open a layer to make adjustments like color correction, balance, or contrast just for this one layer.
-Can easily be removed if something goes wrong.
+It can easily be removed if something goes wrong.

 Wow!
-Hope you stuck to the end.
+I hope you stuck to the end.
 I know at first this looks very complex but after trying it out yourself, I am sure you will adapt quickly.
-Just remember the most important: Before every move you make in Photoshop, hit the new layer button!
+Just remember the most important: Before every move, you make in Photoshop, hit the new layer button!